The Office of Student Employment offers several types of employment for Emerson students:

 Emerson Employment offers more job opportunities than FWS—in fact, the number of Emerson Employment students equals almost three times the number of FWS students working on campus.
 However, there is more competition for Emerson Employment jobs than FWS jobs.

-For more information on conditions and restrictions on types of employment, consult the Handbook for Student Employees.
+For more information on conditions and restrictions on types of employment, consult the Student Employee Handbook.